WeiJun428/file-explorer/README.md

-# Browser
+# Educo Directory System

 ## Introduction
-Browser is a PDF nagivation tool dedicated to help users to browse and open PDF easily.
+Educo Directory System is a PDF nagivation tool dedicated to help users to browse and open PDF easily.

-Using Browser, users can:
+Using this application, users can:

 - Set the address of root folder in setting using predefined password
 - Navigate between folders by clicking link on the top navigation bar